scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Using the BCE
 ^^^^^^^^^^^^^

-If you'd like to use the VM as a student, researcher, or instructor, our goal is to make this easy for you.
+Throughout the various iterations, students have found working on a BCE VM to be horribly misguided to being incredibly useful and efficient.
+It seems critical both to provide a rationale for the use of VMs (i.e., explaining how a standard, “pixel-identical” environment speeds instruction), and also a smooth initial experience.
+Thus, our goal is to make BCE easy for students, researchers, and instructors.
 Simple instructions are provided on our site for things like opening a terminal (including a description of what the terminal icon looks like).
 However, for an experienced programmer, the environment should be obvious to navigate.

 In our experience, some students will not be able to run the VM while others have difficulty getting regular access to a stable network connection (though fortunately, almost never both!).
 So, consistency across server and local versions of the environment is critical to effectively support students with either of these difficulties.